Dupong-Bodson Government

-The Dupong-Bodson Ministry was the government of Luxembourg between 3 July 1951 and 23 December 1953.
+The Dupong-Bodson Government was the government of Luxembourg between 3 July 1951 and 23 December 1953.
 It was a coalition between the Christian Social People's Party (CSV), and the Luxembourg Socialist Workers' Party (LSAP).
 It was formed after the general election of 1951.

 Formation

 In the partial elections of 3 June 1951, in the constituencies of Centre and Nord, the LSAP consolidated the positive results it had achieved in the election of 1948.
 In the new Chamber of Deputies, it had grown from 15 to 19 seats, becoming the main competing force for the CSV (21 seats).
 The Democratic Group lost a large number of votes in the Centre (19,7% in 1951, down from 25,9% in 1945), even though it managed to improve its result in Nord.
 The result of the elections led the CSV to change its coalition partner.
 From 1951 to 1959, the government was formed by a coalition between the CSV and the LSAP.
 These two political groups, which dominated political life for a decade, represented the two main areas of Luxembourgish society in the 1950s: the rural world and the workers' world.